EarthlyAlien/EarthlyAlien/README.md

 # Hello, I'm Chaitanya 👋

 Welcome to my GitHub!
-I'm a **Data & AI Solutions Architect** with a Master’s in Advanced Data Analytics and a solid foundation in **Data Science, Data Engineering, MLOps, and Business Analytics**.
+I'm a **Data guy (analytics/engineering/science)** with a Master’s in Advanced Data Analytics and a solid foundation in **Data Analytics, Data Science, Data Engineering, MLOps, and Business Analytics**.
 I’m passionate about building data-driven solutions that drive growth, innovation, and operational efficiency.
 My background spans data architecture, scalable ML pipelines, cloud computing, and actionable insights that help teams make strategic decisions.

 ---